ndjson/ndjson-spec/specification_draft2.md

 There were numerous possibilities for JSON framing, including counted strings and non-ASCII delimiters.

-The primary use case for LDJSON is an unending stream of JSON objects, delivered at variable times, over TCP, where each object needs to be processed as it arrives. e.g. a stream of stock quotes or chat messages.
+The primary use case for NDJSON is an unending stream of JSON objects, delivered at variable times, over TCP, where each object needs to be processed as it arrives. e.g. a stream of stock quotes or chat messages.

 ### 1.2 Terminology